Karbach, Bavaria

-Karbach ([ˈkaːɐ̯ˌbax]) is a market community in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.
+Karbach ([ˈkaːɐ̯ˌbax]) is a market municipality in the Main-Spessart district in the Regierungsbezirk of Lower Franconia (Unterfranken) in Bavaria, Germany and a member of the Verwaltungsgemeinschaft (Administrative Community) of Marktheidenfeld.

 Geography

 Location

 Karbach lies in the Würzburg Region.

 The community has only one Gemarkung (traditional rural cadastral area), also called Karbach.

 History

 As part of the Prince-Bishopric of Würzburg, Karbach passed with the Reichsdeputationshauptschluss in 1803 to the Counts of Löwenstein-Wertheim.
 In 1806 it became part of the mediatized Amt of Steinfeld, which in 1816 was ceded to Austria.
 In the Generalrezess of Frankfurt in 1819, it passed to Bavaria.

 Population development

 Within town limits, 1,154 inhabitants were counted in 1970, 1,308 in 1987, in 2000 1,356 and in 2013 1,433.

 Politics

 The mayor is Bertram Werrlein, in office since 2014.

 Municipal taxes in 1999 amounted to €1,007,000 (converted), of which net business taxes amounted to €428,000.